Thoriso-Khutswane/cybersecurity-risk-dashboard/README.md

 ## Overview
 This project showcases my previous working experience as an  IT Risk Data Analyst Associate at Momentum Group, focusing on  developing a real-time vulnerability visibility dashboard for risk teams.

+### Business Context
+---
+Organizations often conduct regular vulnerability scans using tools like Nessus to identify security weaknesses across servers, network zones, and endpoint devices.
+However, these scans generate large volumes of vulnerability data, making it difficult for risk managers and security teams to quickly interpret the results.
+Without a centralized view, vulnerability data is often scattered across reports and spreadsheets.
+This lack of visibility makes it challenging to:

+- Identify which assets are most vulnerable
+- Prioritize critical security risks
+- Monitor remediation progress across systems
+- Understand the overall security posture of the organization

+I created a centralized dashboard connecting Nessus vulnerability data with company asset inventory (Critical Servers, DMZ zones, BYOD devices).
+Enabled risk managers to identify, prioritize, and remediate vulnerabilities faster.

 #### Power Bi Concepts Applied
 - Dax, Measures
 - Table Relationships (Cardinality[many-to-one],Filters direction)